Golf rotation is a fundamental piece of the golf swing, but most golfers never fully understand how to execute it correctly.

 Put your hands back in front of your chest like you did for Step One and once again use your obliques to rotate back, then through.
 As before, there is no hip rotation at this point.

-As you rotate, you will notice that your muscles feel a little different as they engage.
-When you hinge from the hips, you're putting your muscles into a different position.
-They're going flex and move differently, which will affect the feel of the rotation.
+As you rotate, you will notice that your muscles feel slightly different as they engage.
+When you hinge from the hips, you're placing your muscles into a different position.
+They're going to flex and move differently, which will change the feel of the rotation.

-That's why we start this drill standing up straight, and without the club.
-At first you're just learning what it feels like to engage the obliques, checking to see if you're pushing from the left, and making sure your hips stay still.
+That's why we start this drill standing up straight and without the club.
+At first you're simply learning what it feels like to engage the obliques, checking whether you're pushing from the lead side, and making sure your hips stay still.

 Many golfers do just fine with Steps One and Two, then go right back to turning the hips and pushing with the arms as soon as they get into the setup posture.

-As you rotate back to the left, keep your right side completely relaxed, using just the obliques to make the movement.
-You can go ahead and use the right shoulder blade glide a little bit on the backswing.
+As you rotate back to the target side, keep your trail side completely relaxed, using just the obliques to make the movement.
+You can go ahead and incorporate the trail shoulder blade glide a little bit on the backswing.

-Practice this until you're confident that you're not pushing from the left side, you're not engaging the left shoulder, and you're not turning your hips.
+Practice this until you're confident that you're not pushing from the lead side, you're not engaging the lead shoulder, and you're not turning your hips.

 Step Four - Bring Back the Arms

-Once you master that, you're ready for the fourth step which is to repeat the drill in posture, in the box, and with your arms down in setup position.
+Once you master that, you're ready for the fourth step — repeat the drill in posture, in the box, with your arms down in setup position.
 Place your hands one inch apart and do the exact same thing as before.

 As always, keep your arms still.
-If you're still feeling that you can't stop pushing from the left on the previous drills, don't even bother with this one.
+If you're still finding that you can't stop pushing from the lead side on the previous drills, don't even attempt this one.
 Go back to the earlier steps and work your way up to this once the others have become second nature.

 When you're ready for this step, get into your setup position and place your hands one inch apart.
 Really take your time, feel your obliques, and again try to leave your hands at address.
 Right away, if you feel any tension in this step, return to address, relax that shoulder, and start again.

 If your shoulders start tensing up, shrug them up to your ears and then pull them down to relax them and get back in the box.
-Relax your arms again, and focus back in on your obliques.
+Relax your arms again, and direct your focus back to your obliques.

 As always, rotate back nice and slow.
 Imagine that you're leaving your hands back at setup, keep your hips still, and rotate through.

-Don't worry about weight transfer at this point.
+Don't worry about weight shift at this point.
 That's an advanced step that we'll add later.
-For now, just focus on the core golf rotation movements.
+For now, just focus on the core golf rotation movements and getting them deeply ingrained.

 Forget About Golf

-Get into setup position and do the shoulder blade movement and torso rotation.
+Get into setup position and perform the shoulder blade movement and torso rotation.

 Forget about golf for a few minutes, and just concentrate on learning the new movement patterns.
 Keep your hands one inch apart, leave your arms at address, use your obliques and your shoulder blade to rotate, and simply allow your arms to be transported along with your torso.

-This is the most advanced step yet, and it's going to take some practice.
-Each step builds on the one before; we you start with the simplest movement possible, then add each element in, one at a time.
+This is the most advanced step yet, and it's going to take dedicated practice.
+Each step builds on the one before it; you start with the simplest movement possible, then add each element in one at a time.

 Finally, Step Five

 The final step is, of course, to pick the golf club back up.
-This is where things get really tricky, because as soon as you get that club back in your hands, your brain goes straight back to "golf swing" mode and if you're not careful all the new movement patterns can get thrown right out the door.
+This is where things get truly challenging, because as soon as you get that club back in your hands, your brain goes straight back to "golf swing" mode — and if you're not careful, all the new movement patterns can get thrown right out the door.

 Take your time.
-Don't rush straight back to actually hitting a golf ball and swinging a golf club at full speed because, as we all know, as soon as you put that little white ball in front of you, your brain is going to want to go straight back to the old patterns and forget all the things you've been working on.
+Don't rush straight back to hitting a golf ball and swinging at full speed because, as we all know, as soon as you put that little white ball in front of you, your brain is going to want to revert straight back to the old patterns and forget everything you've been working on.

-That's the goal, to get you to move correctly and build these motions into your movement patterns so they become second nature.
+That's the ultimate goal — to get you moving correctly and to build these motions into your movement patterns so they become completely second nature.

 Focus on feeling your obliques, just as you did at the very beginning.
 Don't change anything.
-Even though you've got a golf club in your hand, your mental focus is up on your shoulder blade, and on keeping your hands and arms relaxed.
+Even though you've got a golf club in your hand, your mental focus is on your shoulder blade and on keeping your hands and arms relaxed.

-If you notice any tension, or you start grabbing the club tighter in your left hand, go back immediately to address and relax your hands.
-You may need to hold the club very lightly at first in order to be able to do this.
+If you notice any tension, or you start gripping the club tighter in your lead hand, go back immediately to address and relax your hands.
+You may need to hold the club very lightly at first in order to execute this correctly.

 That's the Secret

 As you begin to rotate, you should feel that the club is simply being transported back.
-It is moving solely because of the work you're doing with your obliques and your shoulder blade, nothing else.
-You're not moving it with your hands, you're not moving your arms, you're not moving from your shoulders.
+It is moving solely because of the work you're doing with your obliques and your shoulder blade — nothing else.
+You're not moving it with your hands, you're not moving your arms, you're not initiating from your shoulders.

 That's the key.
-That's the secret behind making a centered rotation, making a full turn, and keeping the club perfectly in sync with the body.
+That's the secret behind making a centered rotation, completing a full turn, and keeping the club perfectly in sync with the body.

-Once you are able to rotate back to the right correctly, you can go ahead and add some rotation through, to the left.
+Once you are able to rotate back to the trail side correctly, you can go ahead and add rotation through to the target side.

 This drill is a prerequisite to the 9 to 3 Drill, where you're actually hitting balls out on the range.
-You need to work this drill a lot before you go out and start hitting golf balls.
+You need to commit serious time to this drill before you go out and start hitting golf balls.

-Take the time to focus on this drill and improve your body rotation and arm movement.
+Take the time to focus on this drill and transform your body rotation in golf swing mechanics and arm movement.
 If you master these five steps, your golf swing will improve dramatically.

 Daily Drill - 5 Minutes to Mastering Golf Rotation